twota/terms-of-service-and-privacy-policy/README.md

 All content within the app — excluding certain fonts, icons and images — is the intellectual property of Twota Technologies Inc. Any reproduction, distribution, or reuse of this content without prior written consent is strictly prohibited.

 14. Third-Party Links
 “twota” may contain links to third-party websites or services, which are provided solely for your convenience.
 We do not endorse and are not responsible for the content, privacy practices, or operations of any third-party websites or services.
-Accessing these links is at your own risk
+Accessing these links is at your own risk.

 15. Indemnification
-You agree to indemnify, defend, and hold harmless Twota Technologies Inc. , along with its affiliates, officers, directors, employees, and agents from any claims, liabilities, damages, losses, or expenses—including reasonable legal fees—arising out of or related to your use of the app or any violation of these Terms.
+You agree to indemnify, defend, and hold harmless Twota Technologies Inc., along with its affiliates, officers, directors, employees, and agents from any claims, liabilities, damages, losses, or expenses—including reasonable legal fees—arising out of or related to your use of the app or any violation of these Terms.

 16. Force Majeure
 We are not liable for any delay or failure to perform resulting from causes beyond our reasonable control, including but not limited to natural disasters, internet outages, power failures, labor disputes, acts of government, or other unforeseen events.